zenml-io/zenml/docs/book/user-guide/starter-guide/create-an-ml-pipeline.md

 ## Understanding steps and artifacts

 When you ran the pipeline, each individual function that ran is shown in the DAG visualization as a `step` and is marked with the function name.
 Steps are connected with `artifacts`, which are simply the objects that are returned by these functions and input into downstream functions.
-This simple logic let's us breakdown our entire machine learning code into a sequence of tasks that pass data between each other.
+This simple logic lets us break down our entire machine learning code into a sequence of tasks that pass data between each other.

 The artifacts produced by your steps are automatically stored and versioned by ZenML.
 The code that produced these artifacts is also automatically tracked.
 The parameters and all other configuration is also automatically captured.